Revised December 2019

 Any fellow in an ACGME-accredited gastroenterology program that is affiliated with an ACGME-accredited transplant hepatology fellowship.
 The fellow must be ABIM-certified in Internal Medicine at the time of submitting the application for the pilot program.
 Fellows in the ABIM GI Research Pathway, which shortens Internal Medicine training to 2 years, are not eligible for this pilot program.

 What are the criteria for participating in the pilot program?

 The fellow applicant must complete all clinical gastroenterology requirements before the end of the second year of gastroenterology fellowship and must be on a trajectory to achieving competence for the unsupervised practice of gastroenterology by the end of the third year, with the expectation that the majority of the third year is focused on transplant hepatology training.
 The applicant must have the support of both gastroenterology and transplant hepatology program directors and the chair of the gastroenterology Clinical Competency Committee to apply for the pilot program.
-The fellow applicant and program must agree to use required assessment tools and respond to surveys and other data requests for tracking and oversight of the pilot program.

 How do I choose whether to apply for the pilot or pursue a standard 4th year transplant hepatology fellowship?